HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_and_file_based_export.md

 -   `startDate` specifies the start date in YYYY-MM-DD format
 -   `endDate` specifies the end date in YYYY-MM-DD format
 -   `deploymentId` is the deployment identifier.

-`deploymentId` can be found in the deployment URL, for example, `https://my.hcltechsw.com/deployments/pzneck8m`.
-In this case, `pzneck8m` represents the `deploymentId` as illustrated in the example URL.

 To save the generated metrics to a file, use this command: